vbajs/better-mpv-config/README.md

 ### Windows Users

-Download either of the zip files from the releases section:
+Download either of the zip files from the releases section (Old releases will be marked as pre-release, latest will be marked as latest):

 `mpv-config.zip` should be extracted at the location `%APPDATA%/mpv/`